k0eff/azure-proxy-benchmark/README.md

 # How to run this Terraform project
-There's a provided Makefile.
+There's a provided Makefile which loads the required Azure secrets.
 To run Terraform, you need to:
 1. Copy .env.example as `.env` and apply the given parameters from your Azure account
 2. Edit /vars.tf and change GLOBAL_RESOURCENAME_PREFIX and GLOBAL_RESOURCENAME_PREFIX_ALPHANUM to whatever suits your needs
 3. Run `make plan` and `make apply`